-- Include a start menu with play and quit, as well as either options or credits.
-All of these must be functional. - When the game launches, it should show this menu before play starts.
-The menu can be in game, a separate scene, its own control, whatever you like as long as there's a buffer between launching the game and playing it.
-The play and quit options should start, play, and exit the game.
-The options or credits should include information about your team and your game, maybe a link to your TMS entry or to a blog, developer bios, or whatever you like. - Have a pause menu with game settings (such as volume, gamma, difficulty) in addition to the start menu. - This has to function as a separate menu from the start menu and you have to have both.
+Have a pause menu with game settings (such as volume, gamma, difficulty).
+These also must be functional.

+This has to function as a separate menu from the start menu.
 When the game launches, it should go to the start menu, when you pause, it should go to the pause menu.
 There are no requirements about which specific settings we want to see as long as there are settings.
 Things like volume, gamma, difficulty, graphics, or key bindings, would all be fine.
 There are also no requirements on the number of settings to have implemented.
-A pause menu with the option to resume game and change volume would suffice.
+A pause menu with the option to resume game, change volume, and quit the game would suffice but we encourage more settings.